MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 - Serve data as a product rather than a byproduct.
 - Provide an ecosystem of data products instead of a singular data warehouse that might not best fit the data scenario.
-- Drive a default way to enforce data governance and security.
+- Drive a default approach to enforce data governance and security.
-- Drive teams to consistently prioritize business outcomes instead of obsessing over the underlying technology.
+- Drive teams to consistently prioritize business outcomes instead of focussing soley on the underlying technology.

 If you don't have an implementation of Azure landing zones, then it's important to consult your cloud teams about how to meet prerequisites.
 For more information, see [Ensure the environment is prepared for the cloud adoption plan](../../ready/index.md).